• Home

 Dr. Vita is a Postdoctoral Researcher at Colorado State University's Department of Food Science and Human Nutrition.
 She is also an Affiliate Researcher with the Helfgott Research Institute at the National University of Natural Medicine.

-Dr. Vita's work explores the intersections between environment, nutrition, the gut microbiome, the gut-brain-stress-immune axes and interactions, and physical and mental health.
+Dr. Vita's work focuses on clinical research that explores the intersections between environment, nutrition, the gut microbiome, as well as the gut-brain-stress-immune axes and their interactions with physical and mental health.

-Dr. Vita received postdoctoral clinical research training through the NIH/NCCIH-funded BRIDG R90 program at NUNM and is currently expanding her skillsets in microbiome and multi-omics analysis at Colorado State University while also earning her Master of Public Health (MPH) in Applied Biostatistics program at the University of Colorado, Anschutz Medical Campus.
+Dr. Vita received postdoctoral clinical research training through the NIH/NCCIH-funded BRIDG R90 program at NUNM and is currently expanding her skills in microbiome and multi-omics analysis at Colorado State University while pursuing her Master of Public Health (MPH) in the Applied Biostatistics program at the University of Colorado, Anschutz Medical Campus.

 More About Dr. Vita